Student Code of Conduct

 Student Conduct Conference

 In some cases, the Student Conduct Administrator may offer the student(s) involved in an incident the opportunity to substitute a Student Conduct Conference for a student conduct hearing.
-The Student Conduct Conference can only take place if there is no student who believes s/he has been the recipient of another student’s misconduct in the incident, if the charged student accepts responsibility for the inappropriate behavior, and if the accused student elects the option of a Student Conduct Conference and waives the right to a student conduct hearing.
+The Student Conduct Conference can only take place if there is no student who believes s/he has been the recipient of another student’s misconduct in the incident, if the respondent accepts responsibility for the inappropriate behavior, and if the respondent elects the option of a Student Conduct Conference and waives the right to a student conduct hearing.
 A Student Conduct Conference involves the following elements:

 Following the conference, the Student Conduct Administrator will determine appropriate disciplinary action (with consultation as appropriate), and communicate the action to the student in writing within five (5) business days following the conduct conference.